Akira Endo (biochemist): Career

 One of them, mevastatin, was the first member of the statin class of drugs.
 Soon after, lovastatin, the first commercial statin, was found in the Aspergillus mold.
 Although mevastatin never became an approved drug, the mevastatin derivative pravastatin did.

-In the late 70s Endo moved back to Tokyo and was an associate professor and later a full professor (1986-) at the Tokyo University of Agriculture and Technology between 1979 and 1997.
+In the late 1970s Endo moved back to Tokyo and was an associate professor and later a full professor at the Tokyo University of Agriculture and Technology between 1979 and 1997.
 After his official retirement he became the president of Biopharm Research Laboratories.

 Recognition

-He was awarded several other prizes during his career:
+Endo was awarded several other prizes during his career: